Receptive language refers to how one understands language. However, it is a bit more complicated than that!

 This ability again depends on many foundational language skills such as understanding grammar, vocabulary, and attention.

-Let’s paint a picture of a child who has trouble understanding WH questions (the question words).
-Example 1:
+Example 1: a child who has trouble understanding WH questions (the question words)

-From day one of birth (or even before), a child is listening to their native language and learning grammatical forms.
-For example, at birth, children start to learn nouns and then verbs.
-As they grow, they start to learn morphology (changes in word endings) such as present (eat), past tense (ate), future (will eat), and present progressive (is eating) verb forms and things progress from there!
+From birth (or even before), a child is listening to his/her native language and learning grammatical forms.
+For example, at birth, children learn nouns and verbs.
+As they grow, they learn morphology (changes in word endings) such as present (eat), past-tense (ate), future (will eat), and present progressive (is eating) verb forms and things progress from there!
 A child must also understand sentence level grammar (syntax) noun-verb agreement (a child runs NOT a child run), use of pronouns (I can do it by myself), etc…

-Many children with any sort of language delay may have trouble with grammar (understanding and speaking).
+Many children with a language delay may have trouble with grammar (understanding and speaking).

-My NOT RESEARCHED BASED opinion on the matter is ….if children have trouble learning language, so much of their energy is spent on processing incoming messages (content) that they don’t have enough energy left to absorb word and sentence structure.
+My clinical-based opinion on the matter is if children have trouble learning language, so much of their energy is spent on processing incoming messages (content) that they don’t have enough energy left to absorb word and sentence structure rules.
 It is simply too much!

 What does a delay in grammar comprehension look like?